tayab-pabel/tayab-pabel/README.md

 ## I'm a JavaScript Enthusiast!🚀

 - 💻 I'm passionate about what I learn and apply them into real life.
-- ⌚ 2020 Goals: Learn MERN Stack.
+- ⌚ 2021 Goals: Learn Full Stack Development.
 - 🌐 Fun fact: I love to Explore the world.

 ### Connect with me: